Now accepting applications for the 2015 Grants for Art program!

 As you may know, the Black Rock Arts Foundation and Burning Man’s Art Department are coming together to form Burning Man Arts (For more information about this exciting organizational change, see the press release or the FAQ).
-During the 2014-2015 Grants to Artists program year, however, there will be no changes to the program’s mission, grant criteria, or application process.
+As part of this transition, the Black Rock Arts Foundation’s Grants to Artists Program is becoming the Burning Man Grants for Art program.
+For the 2015 grant cycle, however, there will be no changes to the program’s mission, grant criteria, or application process.

 In the future, we look forward to working together to combine and streamline our grant-making processes.
 This program will continue to fund interactive art world-wide, potentially giving similar grants under a new program name.
 Watch this space for updates!